geoschem/GCHP/docs/source/user-guide/config-files/setCommonRunSettings_sh.rst

 functions are general, such as printing a message during file update based on if the script was passed optional argument :literal:`--verbose`.
-Other functions are specialized, such as replacing met-field read frequency in :ref:`extdata` based on the model timestep.
+Other functions are specialized, such as replacing met-field read frequency in :ref:`extdata-rc` based on the model timestep.

 The update files section changes settings in other configuration files